alexisakers/BulletinBoard/README.md

 A demo application is included in the `BulletinBoard` workspace.
 It demonstrates how to:

 - integrate the library (setup, data flow)
-- create standard page panes
+- create standard page cards
 - create custom page subclasses to add features
 - create custom cards from scratch